Spreuerhofstraße

 Spreuerhofstraße is, according to Guinness World Records, the world's narrowest street, found in the city of Reutlingen, Germany.
-It ranges from 31 cm at its narrowest to 50 cm at its widest.
+It ranges from 31 cm at its narrowest to 50 cm at its widest and has a length of 380 cm.
 The lane was built in 1727 during the reconstruction efforts after the area was destroyed in the massive citywide fire of 1726 and is officially listed in the Land-Registry Office as City Street Number 77.